liqotech/liqo/docs/installation/install.md

         --subscription-name "${AKS_SUBSCRIPTION_ID}"
 ```

-By default, the cluster is assigned the same name as that specified through the `--resource-name` parameter.
+The name of the cluster will be equal to the one specified in the `--resource-name` parameter.
-Alternatively, you can manually specify a different name with the `--cluster-name` *liqoctl* flag.
+Alternatively, you can manually set a different name with the `--cluster-name` *liqoctl* flag.

 ```{admonition} Note
 If you are running an [AKS private cluster](https://learn.microsoft.com/en-us/azure/aks/private-clusters), you may need to set the `--disable-api-server-sanity-check` *liqoctl* flag, since the API Server in your kubeconfig may be different from the one retrieved from the Azure APIs.